j4sum/WWCode-London/resources/bookclub/README.md

 We love deep discussions and delightful insights!

-🗨️ It helps to have different perspectives and ideas regarding the topics covered in the books 💬
+It helps to have different perspectives and ideas regarding the topics covered in the books 💬

 Participating in our book club is a fantastic way to read concisely and take more experience from the books! 📖

 ## CURRENTLY READING

-- No Rules Rules: Netflix and the Culture of Reinvention by Reed Hastings, Erin Meyer :no_entry_sign:
+- TBA :loudspeaker:

 ### PAST BOOKS